 If you’re ready to dive in and get started, be sure to check out our application requirements.
 Look over our curriculum to get a feel for what we do and when you’re ready, apply today!

-is available on our program Assessment page and ETS results page.
+Assessment information for this degree is available from our program Assessment page and ETS results page.

 Description of the video: